sandyherho/IndraAnnDeepEval/README.md

 ### Acknowledgements

-Faiz R. Fajary (Hiroshima University) and Spyros Giannelos (Imperial College London) were acknowledged for providing valuable discussion.
+Spyros Giannelos (Imperial College London) was acknowledged for providing valuable discussion.
 This study was supported by ITB Research, Community Service and Innovation Program (P3MI-ITB).